collapsed-stacks/startups/questions/12865/what-s-better-in-terms-of-scale.md

 - tagged: `marketing`, `growth`
 - score: 0

-<p>What's better in terms of user growth via facebook.
-A high controlled page or a public group where all can post and share?</p>
+What's better in terms of user growth via facebook.
+A high controlled page or a public group where all can post and share?

 ## No Answers